-Behr's Hairstreak Butterfly or Satyrium behrii
+Behr's hairstreak butterfly or Satyrium behrii

-Behr's hairstreak butterflies (Satyrium behrii) don't show off their colors much-- instead, they keep their wings vertical so only the underside of their wings show.
-Perhaps this is for camouflage, as the pattern of their ventral wing surface blends well with woody vegetation, and perhaps to regulate body temperature, by turning away from or broadside to the sun.
+These hairstreaks have orange wings but never show their colors much-- instead, they keep their wings vertical so only the underside shows.
+The ventral wing pattern blends well with woody vegetation, and perhaps regulates body temperature as the butterfly turns away from or broadside to the sun.
 Their upper wing surface is a rich orange with brown border.

 perched on her host plant, antelope